f-dz-v/SwiftSTM/README.md

 This library provides Haskell-like Software Transactional Memory for Swift

 Warning:
-- Code is in experimental state and not tested for production
+- This is proof of concept code which not tested for production

 Example
 ========